dinhhuy258/notes/docs/devops/kubernetes/controllers.md

 The recreate strategy is a dummy deployment which consists of shutting down version A then deploying version B after version A is turned off.
 This technique implies downtime of the service that depends on both shutdown and boot duration of the application.

 ![](../../assets/images/kubernetes/recreate_strategy.gif)

+Pros:

+- Easy to setup
+- Application state entirely renewed.

+Cons:

+- High impact on the user, expect downtime that depends on both shutdown and boot duration of the application.